 Mediation is a completely private endeavor where the parties and their facts are kept confidential.
 The process of mediation is not based on any code or law.
-However, there are certain common Ethical standards or principals which are followed by the mediators at the time of the mediation session.
+However, there are certain common principals which are followed by the mediators at the time of the mediation session.
 Several organizations have draft ground rules for the mediators to follow.

-The mediators should be in the position of a neutral third party ensuring that no bias of any kind is conducted from the part of the mediator.
-At any time of the proceeding of the mediator cannot let any party feel that she is in favour of a particular part.
-The mediator should be professional enough to not attach any feeling towards anyone which could relegate impartial behaviour towards the mediator.
+The mediators should be in the position of a neutral third party ensuring that no biasness of any kind is conducted from the part of the mediator.
+At any time of the proceeding of the mediator cannot let any party feel that she is in favor of a particular part.
+The mediator should be professional enough to not attach any feeling towards anyone which could relegate impartial behavior towards the mediator.

 Since mediation is a client-driven process the mediators do not have any authority to make a decision, the mediator should ensure that the parties are aware of the function of the mediator in the process of mediation.
 The mediator is meant to facilitate engagement between the parties and to help them reach decisions for courses of action.

 The mediator should ensure that there no relevant information is leaked to the third party.
 When a third party is brought into the mediation process for assisting purposes the mediator should ensure that the third party is bound not to reveal anything that would infringe the confidentiality of the parties.
 In a private session, the mediator should ensure that the information of the other party is not being leaked to the party.

 Honesty is one of the most important factors leading to the success of the process.
-At the beginning of the mediation process, the mediators tell the parties about the process of mediation and the come clean with everything.
+At the beginning of the mediation process, the mediators tell the parties about the process of mediation and come clean with everything.
 It is the responsibility of the mediator to ensure that the parties feel comfortable in each other’s presence and are ready to share their confidential information.

 The principle of self-determination is an essential factor to be followed during the mediation process.
 Self-determination is the process in which the parties come to an agreement voluntarily, without any influence and came to an informed conclusion.
-Self-Determination is a tool used by the parties when they want to ensure that they are not being influenced and to have a firm stand.
+A self-determination is a tool used by the parties when they want to ensure that they are not being influenced and to have a firm stand.

-The mediator should ensure that she does not have person underlying interest in the matter at hand.
+The mediator should ensure that she does not have a person underlying interest in the matter at hand.
 A conflict of interest arises when the mediator is found to have any personal interest included in the subject matter of the mediation or when the mediator is found to have any related relationship with that of the parties.

-To keep up with the dynamics of the process of mediation, a mediator is required to be abreast of the techniques, tricks and ways to facilitate the process of mediation.
-The mediator should be aware of all the important aspects of the process of mediation like self-determination, confidentiality and impartiality.
+To keep up with the dynamics of the process of mediation a mediator is required to be abreast of the techniques, tricks, and ways to facilitate the process of mediation.
+The mediator should be aware of all the important aspects of the process of mediation like self-determination, confidentiality, and impartiality.
 According to the ethical standards, a mediator under the effect of narcotics or drugs cannot undertake a mediation session.

-The Termination of the Mediation Process
+The termination of the mediation process

-The mediator can call off the process of mediation and thus lead to its termination if he analyses that there is no scope of settlement or that the process is not being respected by the any of the parties.
+The mediator can call off the process of mediation and thus lead to its termination if he analyses that there is no scope of settlement or that the process is not being respected by any of the parties.
 In the case of termination, the mediator is obliged to inform the parties about the termination of the process and the suitable reason regarding it.

 The mediator should be open about his remuneration.
 The preferred time is that of before the mediation.
-The mediator is strictly not allowed to accept any remuneration which is contingent to the happening of the argument.
+The mediator is strictly not allowed to accept any remuneration which is contingent on the happening of the argument.